 If you want to eat your way through Toronto, you don’t have to go broke doing so.
 Some cuisines are more affordable than others and sometimes more adventurous than what many people would consider.
 Chinatown and Little Korea offer filling, and delicious meals at a great price.
 If you consider that to be too exotic you can still find some good eats by visiting some of Toronto’s markets.

 Have you been to Toronto?
-What are some of your tips to save money in Toronto?
+What are some of your tips to save money on a Toronto vacation?